patleb/web_tools/mr_setting/README.md

 ### Version lock

-The current loaded `MrSecret::VERSION` and the `lock` key in your project `settings.yml` must match, otherwise an error is raised.
+The current loaded `MrSetting::VERSION` and the `lock` key in your project `settings.yml` must match, otherwise an error is raised.

 ```yaml